-Period tracker apps have been a popular tool for women in recent years, helping us stay on top of our menstrual cycle by identifying symptoms, providing information about said symptoms, and making sure we know exactly when to expect our time of month—and that's not all.
+Period tracker apps for your smartphone have been a popular tool for menstruators in recent years, helping us stay on top of our cycle by identifying symptoms, providing information about said symptoms, and making sure we know exactly when to expect our time of the month—and that's not all.

 The savvy little apps, which we should be using as much as we use the best dating apps, can also help detect our ovulation dates, something many of us haven't the faintest clue about unless we're actively trying to get pregnant.
 Knowing exactly what's happening in your body and when is also useful for your overall health.
-For instance, having a record of any abnormalities or changes to your flow—including a heavier or lighter bleeding or severe cramps—will be of assistance to your doctor should you need a medical check and using an app makes this much easier.
-Plus, knowing when you're PMSing can help you prepare for your period as well as explain why you may be feeling certain symptoms.
+For instance, having a record of any abnormalities or changes to your flow—including a heavier or lighter bleeding or severe period cramps—will be of assistance to your doctor should you need a medical check, and using an app makes this much easier.
+Plus, knowing when you're PMSing can help you prepare for your period as well as explain why you may be feeling certain physical symptoms and emotions.

 Six period tracker apps to add to your phone

 Whether you use the Flo app or not, you've definitely heard of it.
 One of the most popular period aids around, the app has millions of users and is often the first reference point when discussing period tracker apps.
 So, what's so great about it?

 Well, for starters it's free to use.
 There is an option to get a paid subscription where you can access more personalized features on the app, but for all the essentials simply download the app and create a user, filling in your personal details such as age, height, weight, etc, as well as a brief medical history.